davidhorsak/java-test/README.md

 **Scenario 4:** 1 argument is matching multiple records
 ```
-When I call the pgoramm with a string argument
+When I call the program with a string argument
 And the argument matches multiple person and/or addresses
 Then it prints out all found records (See example 3)
 ```